 GMAT (Graduate Management Admission Test)

-When registering to take the GMAT, you must request that your scores be sent to Princeton University using program code 2672 or WC1-L5-59.
+When registering to take the GMAT, you must request that your scores be sent to Princeton University.
 Graduate Admission will update your submitted application checklist when the scores are received.

 - GMAT is offered on a monthly basis.